 YOUTH

-We understand the YOUTH Spring School as an educational format based on the principles of scientific co-production, in which consortium partners and NGOs from different world regions, and international students co-produce new urban forms of knowledge relevant to young people, universities and wider society.
-This should focus on how the use of technologies impact the (un)equal access to and use of public space among youth.
+The YOUTH Spring School has been conceived of as an educational format based on the principles of scientific co-production, in which consortium partners and civil society agents from different world regions, and international students co-produce new urban forms of knowledge relevant to young people, universities and wider society.
+The focus was set on how socio-technical innovation impacts on the (un)equal (non)digital access to and use of public space among youth.

 Local Scientific Team

-Funding Institution: Center for Technology & Society (CTS)
+Center for Technology & Society (CTS), YOUTH CTS Page

 TU Wien (AUT), Interdisciplinary Centre for Urban Culture and Public Space, Lead Partner